rmsanchez93/raul-rolodex/README.md

 We have a static card already in our index.html, this is so you have a frame of reference, feel free to comment it out and dynamically add the other people from our fetch that way Raúl is not on there twice(the world is not ready for two Raúls)

+          Please take a look at the data you would get back from every person object.
+There are a couple of boolean variables that are NOT accesible through dot notation.
+Again, this lab might feel like a big stretch, follow Personal Empowerment Protocol.
+Another hint is at the bottom of this README

 ## Fetch and Update DOM with People

 On the `index.html` page, there is a `div` with the `id` "people".